 Digerati Technologies Provides Update on its Plan to List on NASDAQ via Business Combination with Minority Equality Opportunities Acquisition Inc.

-/EIN News/ -- SAN ANTONIO, Dec.
-08, 2022 (GLOBE NEWSWIRE) -- Digerati Technologies, Inc. (OTCQB: DTGI) ("Digerati" or the "Company"), a provider of cloud services specializing in UCaaS (Unified Communications as a Service) solutions for the small to medium-sized business (“SMB”) market, is pleased to provide an update to its previously announced signing of a definitive business combination agreement with Minority Equality Opportunities Acquisition Inc. (NASDAQ: MEOA) (“MEOA”).
+SAN ANTONIO, Dec.
+08, 2022 (GLOBE NEWSWIRE) -- Digerati Technologies, Inc. DTGI ("Digerati" or the "Company"), a provider of cloud services specializing in UCaaS (Unified Communications as a Service) solutions for the small to medium-sized business ("SMB") market, is pleased to provide an update to its previously announced signing of a definitive business combination agreement with Minority Equality Opportunities Acquisition Inc. MEOA ("MEOA").

 The Company and MEOA have made significant progress since the business combination agreement was executed on August 30, 2022.
 Key accomplishments include: